 Warm leads are in between these two.
-They have expressed some interest, but they may need some persuading to make the decision to buy.
-These types of leads need a lot of nurturing if you’re going to convert them to a sale.
+They have expressed some interest but may need some persuading to make the buying decision.
+These types of digital marketing leads need a lot of nurturing if you’re going to convert them to a sale.

 Here are some of the best ways to do this:

-It’s important to be patient with this.
+It’s essential to be patient with this.
 A lot of prospects are reluctant to buy something from someone they don’t know that well.
-This is why it’s important to get to know them.
+This is why it’s crucial to get to know them.